TwiN/digitalocean-spring-droplet-template/README.md

 Later on, perhaps support for different distributions will be added.

-## What does it do
+## What does it do?

 - Installs the latest JDK
-- Generates a LetsEncrypt TLS certificate using certbot
+- Generates a TLS certificate with LetsEncrypt using [certbot](https://github.com/certbot/certbot)
 - Installs Nginx to use as reverse proxy for SSL/TLS termination

 Nginx will listen to port 80 and port 443.